Eamon Bulfin: Career

 Éamon de Valera made Bulfin Irish Representative to Argentina.
 De Valera described Bulfin's job as to "inaugurate direct trade between Ireland and the Argentine Republic… to co-ordinate Irish opinion in the Argentine, and to bring it into the Irish demand for a republic."
 While carrying out these duties, Bulfin maintained a close line of communication with Michael Collins in Ireland.

 Bulfin was one of several representatives abroad appointed for that purpose during the War of Independence, and recognition of the importance of their work led to the establishment in February 1921 of a Department of Foreign Affairs.

 In the 1920 County Council elections, Bulfin was nominated in his absence for a seat on the council of Offaly, his family's county of origin.
 He was elected and though he was in Argentina, immediately appointed chairman of the council.
 One of the first actions of the new council was to agree that King's County be renamed Offaly, the name of the ancient Gaelic kingdom from which part of the modern county was formed.

 In 1924, Bulfin joined the staff of The Southern Cross, becoming its London editor in 1933.
 From this post he wrote extensively on world politics and current affairs from a pro-Irish point of view.
 His columns focused on the causes of Irish independence and autonomy and even offered advice to other countries seeking self-determination.
 In addition to his political writings, he also published short stories and poetry in both English and Spanish.

 On the formation of the Irish Free State, Bulfin returned to Ireland, and became active in local politics.

 Later life, death and legacy

 Bulfin remained at The Southern Cross until 1940 when he returned to Ireland due to ill health.
 During his time there, he made many contacts within the Argentinean literary community that would later influence his work back home.
 After returning to Ireland he continued writing for several publications including The Irish Press and Interim Magazine before retiring in 1954.
 During his later years, Bulfin was hesitant to discuss his involvement in revolutionary activities.
 However, he participated in public events in Offaly commemorating the fiftieth anniversary of the Easter rising.
 Afterward, he retired from farming and relocated to 6 Smith's Cottages in Donnybrook, Dublin.
 Bulfin died on Christmas Eve 1968, and is buried in Eglish churchyard near Birr, Co Offaly.
 Bulfin Road in Inchicore, Dublin 8 is named after him.
+Bulfin Club de Deportes Gaélicos GAA Club in Buenos Aires was named in honour of the links shared between Ireland and Argentina, represented by the Bulfin family.